Interviews with Baud members

 Interviewee: Cristina Torrecilla, Project Manager.

-We continue with the new content framework in which we can get to know the members of our team a little better, those who build Baud.
-Cristina was born and raised in Logroño, studied in Pamplona and has lived in Madrid for more than 10 years.
-Responsible, patient and critical, she is somewhat shy at times, but in her own words, she has a good “reel” when she gains confidence.
-He studied Advertising and Public Relations, then he did a Master in Digital Marketing and worked in various advertising agencies until he reached Baud.
+We continue with the new content framework in which you can get to know a little better the members of our team, those who build Baud.
+Cristina was born and raised in Logroño, studied in Pamplona and has been living in Madrid for more than 10 years.
+Responsible, patient and critical, she is a bit shy at times, but in her own words, she has a good "reel" when she gains confidence.
+She studied Advertising and Public Relations, then did a Master in Digital Marketing and worked in several advertising agencies until she arrived at Baud.

-Why have you chosen Branding as a profession?
+Why did you choose branding as a profession?

 I have always liked communication in general in all its aspects.
-I started my professional career in various advertising agencies but I wanted to know and learn what the process of creating a brand was, the origin of everything, and then create a campaign.
+I started my professional career in several advertising agencies but I wanted to know and learn about the process of creating a brand, the origin of everything to create a campaign.

 What is the best thing about your job?

 What I like most about my job is that I learn a lot every day about very different sectors and that the development of each project and brand are totally different.
-That makes not every day the same and monotonous.
+That means that not every day is the same and monotonous.

-What is the project or brand that you have been involved in and of which you are most proud?
+What is the project or brand you have been involved in that you are most proud of?

-I really enjoyed working on a brand of beer we made a couple of years ago, Raíz Cuadrada.
-As more recent jobs, I am really enjoying working for the Antartik brand as I am passionate about stationery.
+I really enjoyed working on a beer brand we did a couple of years ago, Raíz Cuadrada.
+As more recent work, I'm really enjoying working for the Antartik brand as I'm passionate about stationery.

-I would like to work in an automotive brand.
-I love driving and it would be super interesting to be able to work on one of them.
+I would like to work for an automotive brand.
+I love driving and I would find it very interesting to work in one of them.

-At Baud I learn something new every day and I really like that.
+At Baud I learn something new every day and I like that a lot.
 I also work with colleagues who I consider to be great professionals.

 For you, what are the best qualities that a professional in your area should have?